Divisiones Regionales de Fútbol in the Community of Madrid: Primera de Aficionados

 The league consists of 8 groups, each consisting of 18 teams.
-At the end of the season, the first 2 teams in each group promoted to the Primera de Aficionados.
+At the end of the season, the first 2 teams in each group promoted to the Preferente de Aficionados.

-The last 2 teams of each group and the six worst 16th-placed teams are relegated to the Tercera de Aficionados.
+The last 2 teams of each group and the six worst 16th-placed teams are relegated to the Segunda de Aficionados.

 The first team is promoted whenever a reserve team is in the promotion zone.
 The reserve team is demoted whenever the first team is in the relegation zone.